AFASSoftware/maquette/_includes/usage.md

 {% endhighlight %}

-The following code demonstrates how to read user input and display it again.
+The following code demonstrates how easy it is to read user input and display it again.

 {% highlight text linenos=table %}